-Port mirroring lets you mirror the incoming (ingress) and outgoing (egress) traffic of a single port to a predefined destination port.
+Port mirroring lets you mirror the incoming (ingress) and outgoing (egress) traffic of one or more ports (the source ports) to a predefined destination port.

 To enable port mirroring:

 You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable.